 When you adopt an animal that was once an indoor pet, or give a kitten born outside a chance at a comfortable and spoiled life, you keep them out of the shelter system and help free up our resources to help more cats in West Philadelphia.

-Every cat we adopt out is spayed/neutered, vaccinated for FVRC/P, rabies, tested for FELV/FIV and free of worms and or fleas.
+Every cat we adopt out is spayed/neutered, vaccinated for FVRC/P, rabies, tested for FELV/FIV and treated for worms and fleas.
 Each cat has been quarantined for a minimum of 2 weeks.

-We have no central building or shelter in which to hold animals, so each cat we assist, stays with a foster parent until adopted, or is transferred to our adoption partner, Philadelphia Animal Welfare Agency, or PAWS.
-The foster person of each kitty knows his or her cat, so if you are looking for a particular personality, or simply want a cat that is good with children or dogs, the foster will be able to give you a good sense of whether or not their cat will work in your home.
-Feel free to ask as many questions as you like about your potential kitty!
+We have no central building or shelter in which to hold animals, so each cat we assist stays with a foster parent until adopted, or is transferred to our adoption partner, Philadelphia Animal Welfare Agency, or PAWS.
+The foster person of each kitty knows his or her cat, so if you are looking for a particular personality, or want to know if a cat is good with children or dogs, the foster should be able to give you a good sense of whether or not their cat will work in your home.

 Our Adoption Process

 Please complete the adoption application.
-Upon approval, we will then put you in touch with the foster home of the cat or kitten of your interest.
+Upon approval, we will put you in touch with the foster home of the cat or kitten of your interest.
 Adoptions are finalized with the signing of an adoption contract, payment of an adoption fee, and best of all, bringing kitty home!
-You can also fill out an application at Baltimore Pet Shoppe (4532 Baltimore Ave.), for the Project MEOW Adoptions Coordinator to pick up and review.
 For cats older than six months, the adoption fee is $65.
 For kittens younger than six months, the adoption fee is $108 for one, or $162 for two.